-Our manufacturing business operates within a 35,000 square foot facility and is adjacent to our clean-room facility.
-We hold an AS9100 Aerospace certification, and we are International Traffic In Arms Regulations (ITAR) compliant thereby positioning us, in combination with our existing tooling and capability, to address unique high-precision manufacturing requirements.
+We have an approximately 10,000 square-foot reconfigurable avionics lab that produces a wide range of space system flight and ground cables, medical and mission critical wire harnesses, military harness assemblies, electronic chassis, and electro-mechanical assemblies.
+Our manufacturing business operates within a 35,000 square foot facility in Cape Canaveral Florida and is adjacent to our cleanroom.
+We hold an AS9100 Aerospace certification, and we are International Traffic In Arms Regulations compliant thereby positioning us, in combination with our existing tooling and capability, to address unique high-precision manufacturing requirements.